MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

 ---
 title: Run OpenAI models in batch endpoints
 titleSuffix: Azure Machine Learning
-description: In this article, learn how to use batch endpoints with OpenAI models.
+description: Find out how to compute embeddings by running OpenAI models in batch endpoints.
+See how to deploy an OpenAI ADA-002 model in MLflow format to a batch endpoint.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: inferencing